 1. Brief Description

-The Laity Paramita Training Program is a vocational training program for Buddhist laymen and laywomen.
+The Laity Paramita Training Program is a Seminary program for Buddhist laymen and laywomen.
 This Program emphasizes the application of traditional moral, spiritual, and intellectual principles to the formation of character and to one’s daily life and work in the modern world.
 Learning through actual practice in this way requires a serious commitment.

 2. Purpose of the Program

-The purpose of the Program is to provide a solid foundation in Buddhist studies and practice for those whose goal is an occupation in Buddhist institutions or community settings.
+The purpose of the Program is to provide a solid foundation in advanced Buddhist studies and practice for those whose goal is an occupation in Buddhist institutions or community settings.
 This course of study came in response to the growing number of Buddhist institutions in America and in other countries-- temples, monasteries, convents, schools, colleges and universities, and health centers--that require their staff to be knowledgeable and proficient in Buddhist doctrine and practice.

 3. Outcomes of the Program